 Finding Complies as Proposed.
-Waterboard Park is located along the south and southeast portion of the primary site.
-Improved and unimproved public right-of-way is a located adjacent to the east and northeast portion of the primary site.
-There are a few residential homes located along the property lines adjacent the northern property lines of the primary site, and the public right-of-way for South Center Street abuts the west side of the primary site.
-There are a few surrounding parcels, not directly attached to the primary site, that are a part of the overall redevelopment projects.
+Waterboard Park is located along the south and southeast portion of the site.
+Improved and unimproved public right-of-way is a located adjacent to the east and northeast portion of the site.
+There are a few residential homes located along the property lines adjacent the northern property lines of the site, and the public right-of-way for South Center Street abuts the west side of the site.
+There are a few surrounding parcels, not directly attached to the development of Phase 1 that are a part of the overall redevelopment projects.
 Theses parcels include the two parking lots located across the street from 122 South Center Street and the parcel with the building located at 306 South Center Street.
-These sites will not change from their current uses, but will be improved as part of the overall project.
-There appear to be two homes listed as individually designated historic structures directly adjacent the site.
+Street improvements are proposed adjacent to 306 S. Center in Phase 1.
 The overall design of the site will bring the site into the McLoughlin Vernacular style and make the site more cohesive with the surrounding homes.

-Phase I of the project includes primarily changes to the "upper yard", with the exception of the demolition of two truck canopies and the construction of the proposed elevator.
-(See the demolition plan above) The buildings directly abutting the South Center Street right-of-way will be redeveloped during Phase II of the project, which is not subject to this review but will be required to be reviewed by the Historic Review Board before and redevelopment in this location may begin.
+Phase I of the project includes primarily changes to the "upper yard", with the exception of the demolition of two truck canopies and the construction of the proposed elevator, and street improvements along the right-of-way adjacent 306 S. John Adams Street.
+(See the demolition plan above).
+The buildings directly abutting the South Center Street right-of-way will be redeveloped during Phase II of the project, which is not subject to this review but will be required to be reviewed by the Historic Review Board before any redevelopment in this location may begin.
 The Historic Review Board is being tasked with looking at the appropriateness of the proposed new construction and demolition.
 These recommendations will be included in the Master Plan review before the Planning Commission.
 Given the topographical limitations of locating the main office building at the upper portion of the site, all efforts are made to make the most direct pedestrian route from public parking to main building entrances.

-Buildings shall be oriented to street for access, and display.
-The building on the lower level of the site, directly adjacent South Center Street, will be redeveloped as during Phase II of the PW Operations project and will be reviewed by HRB at that time.
-Currently, access to the primary office building is served from the side of the building.
+The office building shall be oriented to street for access, and display.
+The existing structures fronting Center Street will remain on the lower level of the site, directly adjacent South Center Street, will be redeveloped as during Phase II of the PW Operations project and will be reviewed by HRB at that time.
+Currently, access to the office building is served from the side of the building.